alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 When writing times:

-* use ‘to’ in time ranges, not hyphens, en rules or em dashes: 10am to 11am (not 10-11am)
+* use 'to' in time ranges, not hyphens, en rules or em dashes: 10am to 11am (not 10-11am)
 * 5:30pm (not 1730hrs)
 * midnight (not 00:00)
 * midday (not 12 noon, noon or 12pm)
 * 6 hours 30 minutes

 Midnight is the first minute of the day, not the last.
-You should consider using “11:59pm” to avoid confusion about a single, specific time.
+You should consider using "11:59pm" to avoid confusion about a single, specific time.

-For example, “You must register by 11:59pm on Tuesday 14 June.” can only be read one way, but "You must register by midnight on Tuesday 14 June" can be read in two ways (the end of Monday 13, or end of Tuesday 14).
+For example, "You must register by 11:59pm on Tuesday 14 June." can only be read one way, but "You must register by midnight on Tuesday 14 June" can be read in two ways (the end of Monday 13, or end of Tuesday 14).

 If the content or service helps users who are outside the UK, include "UK time".
 For example, "Monday to Friday, 8am to 5pm UK time".

 ### Tied Oils Enquiry Service

 Title case.